 What does this long term historical model of growth say in relation to administration of the business cycle and particularly of the long cycles?
 It says essentially one thing.
 When an economy faces some king of crisis, this means that the expected profit rate fell down, that investments were reduced.
 Thus, the solution will necessarily involve the restoration of the profit rate.
 We can have at least two types of crisis: a slowdown or normal recession, or a major and long term crisis.
 In the first case, restoring the rate of profit will involve monetary and fiscal policy.
 However, if the crisis involves a fall in the profit rate, as it happened in the United Sates in the 1970s, or is related to large foreign indebtedness and macroeconomic instability, as has been in most Latin American countries since 1980, the solution will probably involve institutional reforms and wage reduction.
-Thus, keeping the profit rate which should be the required long term institutional reforms and the macroeconomic policies that will recover the expected profit rate, stimulate investment, and resume economic growth.
+Thus, keeping the profit rate constant at a reasonable level is not just a long term sensible assumption; it also may indicate which should be the required long term institutional reforms and the macroeconomic policies that will recover the expected profit rate, stimulate investment, and resume economic growth.